nabhold/shared/README.md

 ### Environment-specific configuration

 Configuration containing environment-specific operational values should normally remain outside this repository and be supplied through appropriate GitHub, cloud, or infrastructure mechanisms.
+This includes IaC *values* (account IDs, environment-specific sizing) as distinct from the reusable *modules* themselves.

+---

+# Relationship With Product-Level Shared Directories

+Individual product repositories (for example `baobab/shared/`) may maintain their own internal `shared/` directory for APIs, contracts, schemas, and utilities used *within that repository's own services*.

+That is expected and correct — not everything needs to be an organisation-wide concern on day one.

+A contract, schema, or package should graduate from a product-level `shared/` into `nabhold/shared` when, and only when:

+1. **A second repository** — not merely a second service inside the same repository — genuinely needs it; and
+2. The interface is stable enough to accept the versioning and backwards-compatibility discipline described in this document.

+Until both conditions are met, the asset should remain local.
+Promoting something too early creates coordination overhead without a second real consumer to justify it; promoting it too late causes silent, divergent copies to accumulate.
+When in doubt, leave it local and revisit once a second consumer appears.

 ---